 After moving to Australia, I became increasingly dismayed by the racism I saw towards Aboriginal peoples.
 I decided to learn more about Aboriginal peoples and their culture and history.
 One book I read, Trauma Trails, Recreating Songlines: The transgenerational effects of trauma in Indigenous Australia by Judy Atkinson, had a strong impact on me.
 Judy described how the colonisation process created trauma amongst Aboriginal people that has been unwittingly passed down the generations.
 This transgenerational trauma still has a profound impact today.

 Judy’s book also gave me important insights into the healing of trauma.
 I was so fascinated by what I read, and by later spending three days with Judy in the Northern Territory, I developed an educational website, Sharing Culture, that was focused on the healing of transgenerational trauma.
+[This websites is no longer available, but some of the key posts I wrote are available elsewhere.]
 I also started reading work by leading trauma experts such as Bruce Perry, Bessel van der Kolk, Judith Herman and Gabor Maté.
 I continued reading about Indigenous healing and cultures from around the world, and realised that there was much that Western culture could learn from Indigenous peoples and their healing practices.

 Early in 2021, in Covid times, I had an itch.
 I started to scratch the itch.
 It got worse.
 That itch was a desire to start writing about recovery again.
 I contacted the people who had provided their Stories for the Recovery Stories website, and asked if I could include their original stories in an eBook.
 They agreed.
 Most agreed to include an update, seven years on, which either they wrote or I wrote after interview sessions.
 I published Our Recovery Stories: Journeys from Drug and Alcohol Addiction, in eBook form In April 2021.
+[These Stories can also be found on this website.]
 I was blogging on Recovery Stories again, after pausing for a number of years.

 I was very emotional seeing my children and grandchildren (one I had never seen) again in the UK in late summer 2022, after a gap of two and a half years due to Covid.
 I also caught up with a number of my old recovery friends, which was very special for me.
 These meetings convinced me that I needed to start a new recovery project involving friends in the UK.
 My interest was sparked by conversations with Wulf and the fire inside of me intensified as I travelled around talking with other friends.